AlexanderJCS/ExoSpotter/README.md

 ## Test tools

 Under the `test` directory, there will be a file named `test.cpp`.
 This file is to make sure that the code compiles and the library runs correctly.
-It is also recommended to replace `data.csv` with real data.
-In its current state, `data.csv` is a placeholder for real data.
+To run the test, you need to [parse .fits data to csv](docs/parse_data.md).

 ## Issues